 General Computer Corporation (also known as GenComp or GCC) was a small arcade corporation formed by MIT students in the late 1970s.
 GCC specialized in building 'enhancement kits' for existing arcade hardware, in the form of a ROM replacement or extension circuit board.
 These enhancement kits override or replace arcade game programming to augment the game with new behavior and features.
-Machines with enhancement kits drew new attention to older games and maximized profit for the owner.
+Machines with enhancement kits drew new attention to older games and improved profit for the owner.

 Pac-Man, a major game in the arcade scene, was a practical project for GCC to take on in 1981.
 The result was Crazy Otto: an enhancement kit for Pac-Man which broke Pac-Man's repetition with new mazes, new characters, new monster AI, and various other mechanics.
-Three Crazy Otto circuit boards were built for development and demonstration, though a dedicated Crazy Otto cabinet was never produced.
+A few Crazy Otto kits were built for development and demonstration, though a dedicated Crazy Otto cabinet was never produced.

-GCC intended to release Crazy Otto independently as an enhancement kit to augment existing Pac-Man games, though a previous lawsuit with Atari inspired them to seek approval from Pac-Man's US distributor, Bally Midway, before marketing the kits.
+GCC intended to release Crazy Otto independently as an enhancement kit to augment existing Pac-Man cabinets, though a previous lawsuit with Atari inspired them to seek approval from Pac-Man's US distributor, Bally Midway, before marketing the kits.

 The original Crazy Otto program is unavailable to the public due to a royalty deal Namco upholds with GCC to this day.

 Reviving Crazy Otto